How do you use the word mai in Italian? What does it mean? How do you pronounce it?

 Giorgia never got married.

-Now let’s see what the use of mai in Italian is.
+Now let’s see how to use mai in Italian.

 Use of mai in Italian